AB-1195

 • Requires county jails to provide regular in-person visits between incarcerated parents and their children in foster care.

-• Mandates video calls or phone contact when in-person visits are not possible due to safety or logistics.
+• Mandates video calls or phone contact when in-person visits are not feasible due to safety or logistics.

 • Requires child welfare agencies to document all scheduled visits and report them to the court.